scottx611x/CSCI-S-40/Lecture/Lectures.md

   - "Protect the edge of my network"
   - SNORT Open Source Firewall software
   - <img width="773" alt="screen shot 2018-07-27 at 12 46 12 am" src="https://user-images.githubusercontent.com/5629547/43302086-83192f96-9136-11e8-9bfb-e83f1568e41e.png">
+  - Recommended to have 2 firewalls: an inner and an outer and that they come from diferent vendors
+  -